tercen/starter_guide/docs/operators.md

 ## Project the results of an Operator

+!!! note
-_Note: The Status Indicator on the  Mean and SD data step should be green._
+    The Status Indicator on the  Mean and SD data step should be green.

 To access the results of an operator's calculations, add a new data step to the Mean and SD step using the Local Toolbar.

+!!! note
-_Note: The Tercen AI will attempt to help you by automatically creating a projection based on the Data Step you added the new step to.
-For this tutorial we will reject the suggestions and build each projection manually._
+    The Tercen AI will attempt to help you by automatically creating a projection based on the Data Step you added the new step to.
+For this tutorial we will reject the suggestions and build each projection manually.

 Press the **Clear** Button to re-set the crosstab grid.